pm25/Regression-Datasets/README.md

   </ol>
 </details>

 This repository contains a collection of various regression datasets.
-I have unified their metadata format to make them easier to read and process.
+I have unified their data format to make them easier to read and process.
 Additionally, I have included code that follows the <a href="https://github.com/pytorch/vision/tree/main/torchvision/datasets">PyTorch Datasets</a> structure, which allows users to automatically download and load the datasets.
 All datasets come with a permissive license, permitting their use for research purposes.

 <!-- USAGE -->